Chester

 Huxley's is a small cafe with just six tables inside (Nub News)

-Three months ago, a Chester local and business owner launched a petition to save his city walls outdoor seating area after being told by the council to get rid of it.
+Three months ago, a Chester business owner launched a petition to save his café's outdoor seating after being told by the council to remove it.

 Neil revealed to Chester Nub News that the survival of the business model is uncertain (Nub News)

-With threats being made on the outdoor area, Neil revealed to Chester Nub News that the survival of the business model is uncertain.
+He told Chester Nub News the future of the business is now uncertain.

 The Eastgate clock is the second most photographed clock in the world after Big Ben (Nub News)